 03 of 09

-It is well tolerated by any age skin, and is used for rough, damaged skin, as well as helping to provide a soothing protective layer to the area.
+It is well tolerated by any age skin and is used for rough, damaged skin, as well as helping to provide a soothing protective layer to the area.
 This is the first herb I use for any salve or cream that is going to be used on a baby - especially a diaper area.
-For more uses with Calendula:
+Check out some more uses with Calendula:

 04 of 09